-This helps student score higher on SAT tests, too.
-Nearly any SAT prep book worth its salt includes a crash course in Latin for its vocabulary section.
+This helps students score higher on SAT tests, too.
+Nearly any SAT prep book worth its salt includes a crash course in Latin in its vocabulary section.

 Fr.
 Parrish is a South African by birth, and was educated at St. Andrew’s College, an Anglican high school.
 He graduated with a B.A. and H.D.E.
 (Higher Diploma in Education) from Rhodes University; a B.Th. from the University of South Africa; a B.Th.
 (Hons.) and an M.Th. from Rhodes University.
 Classical Latin began for him in grade school and continued through his university years at the University of South Africa.

 He has taught English, Biblical Studies, Afrikaans, and Religious Instruction, and headed the English and Religious Instruction departments at Queens College.
 He has tutored Latin for a number of years and has also served as a substitute teacher at Canterbury on a number of occasions.